spacemeshos/svm/docs/go-spacemesh-integration.md

 Sending coins to the `Template` account in any future transaction will lock these for good.

 #### `App Account`
-After spawning an App sucessfully, a new account of type `App` should be added to the `Global State`.
+After spawning an `App` successfully, a new account of type `App` should be added to the `Global State`.
 <br/>
 The `App`'s initial `state` is returned by the `Spawn Receipt` (see more data under `Receipts` section).
 <br/>